itsme-sultan/90DaysOfDevOps/2026/day-28/day-28-notes.md

 - [ Can do confidently ] Use if/elif/else and case statements
 - [ Can do confidently ] Write for, while, and until loops
 - [ Can do confidently ] Define and call functions with arguments and return values
-- [ ] Use grep, awk, sed, sort, uniq for text processing
+- [Can do confidentl ] Use grep, awk, sed, sort, uniq for text processing
 - [ Can do confidently ] Handle errors with set -e, set -u, set -o pipefail, trap
 - [ Can do confidently ] Schedule scripts with crontab